 Even more alarming than the recent Ebola epidemic was the public's reaction to it.
 Politicians like Rand Paul and Ted Cruz suggested canceling all flights from Ebola stricken countries while hazmat suits were at a record high.
 Such extreme responses bring up a number of questions: How did this panic start?
 Did it make the epidemic worse?
 How can we stop panics?
 What makes epidemics political?
 In WRD 205 we will examine how panic spreads and what the role of the public advocate should be during a health crisis.

 Health, Society and Populations Program (HSP)

 HSP allows students to explore health from a liberal arts perspective and tailor the degree to the own interests.
 One specific concentration area is Global Health.
 Here is a link to the HSP website.

 Passport To The World

-Passport to the World Program enables the college to embark on year-long explorations of the culture and history of a particular region or country.
+The Passport to the World Program enables the college to embark on year-long explorations of the culture and history of a particular region or country.
 The program engages our community in crucial global conversations through public lectures, cultural events, coursework and travel opportunities.
-After past programs with South Africa, China and Russia A&S is shifting its focus to Mexico for the 2013-2014 academic year with Viva Mexico!
+After past programs focused on South Africa, China, Russia, Mexico and the Middle East, A&S is shifting its focus to Europe for the 2015-16 academic year!

 Visit the College of Arts & Sciences website